 Available Pro Bono Cases

 Wisconsin SCR 31.05(7) states that an attorney may claim one CLE credit for every five hours of pro bono work, up to six credits per reporting period.
 The Western District of Wisconsin is looking for attorneys to volunteer to assist pro se parties with legal services on a pro bono basis.
-If an attorney, or firm, would like to volunteer legal services, but these cases are not a good fit, the Court will keep your name, or the name of your firm, on a list to contact about future representation.
+If an attorney or firm would like to volunteer legal services, but these cases are not a good fit, the Court will keep your name, or the name of your firm, on a list to contact about future representation.

-These cases have passed screening, and the Court is requesting volunteers to represent on a limited or full-case basis, as identified.
+These cases have passed screening and the Court is requesting volunteers to represent on a limited or full-case basis, as identified.
 Please contact Melissa Hardin at 608-261-5718 with interest or questions.

 -

-20-cv-548-jdp -
+22-cv-372-jdp -

 -